anufrievroman/waypaper/README.md

 Feel free to propose PR and suggest the improvements.
 I'll highly appreciate help with packaging for various distributions.
 If you wish to contribute with translation into your language, please see the `translations.py` file.

+## Support

-If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).
+I am not a professional developer and work on open-source projects in my free time.
+If you'd like to support the development, consider donations via [buymeacoffee](https://www.buymeacoffee.com/angryprofessor) or cryptocurrencies:

+- BTC `bc1qpkzmutdqfxkce34skt09vll97s5smpa0r2tyzj`
+- ETH `0x6f1Ce9cA181458Fc153a5f7cBF88044736C3b00C`
+- BNB `0x40f22c372758E35C905458cAF8BB17f51ac133d1`
+- LTC `ltc1qtu33qyv2xlzxda5mmrmk943zpksq8q75tuh85p`